sadanandpai/git-guide/README.md

 <br>

-### 5. I have commented and formatted some code for my reference and I want to keep a copy of this with me for personal use.
+### 5. I have made some code changes.
+Now I want to move to a different branch.
+What should I do?

-The changes you have done which you want keep with you only can be created as a separate branch
+You can create a separate branch out of the current branch and commit it.
+In future if you want to view or continue the work you can come back to the branch.

 - Enter the command `git checkout -b <my-personal-branch-name>`
 - Stage all the changes using the command `git add *`